"THE MELANCHOLY OF ANGELS"

-The latest duet by the Theatre de l’Ange Fou, company Steven Wasson & Corinne Soum, “Memory of Dust” is a modernist fable on the enduring connection of two souls.
+One of the last duets by Theatre de l’Ange Fou, company Steven Wasson & Corinne Soum, “Memory of Dust” is a modernist fable on the enduring connection of two souls.
 Inspired by the French writer Robert Desnos, letters, papers, poems, the surrealist movement in Paris, and the send world war, weave a timeless map on which a poet and his muse invent their destiny.
 This work is a dialogue between Etienne Decroux’s piece “La Meditation” and the world of the Theatre de l’Ange Fou.
 “Memory of Dust” is a voyage evoking the tragic and absurd moments of life in a dream like atmosphere performance punctuated by humor and derision, a portrait of the ‘unknown familiar’.
 Premiered at the White Church Theatre Project, July & August 2015.
 Performed at The White Church Theatre Project in July 2016, and at The Physical Festival in Chicago in June 2017.

 "GOOD MORNING...
 MISTER K"

 Someone must have made a false accusation against Mister K, for he was arrested one morning without having done anything wrong...or so he thought.
 This is the second work created and directed by Steven Wasson and Corinne Soum (Theatre de l’Ange Fou) for the Kanopy Dance Company.
 Furthering “A Strange Day for Mister K”, created in 2014, this play, a nod in the direction of Kafka and Keaton, is the portrait of a tormented dreamer pursued by the shadows of his life.
 Premiered at the White Church Theatre Project, August 2015.
 Performed in February 2016 at The Overture Center in Madison, as part of the Kanopy Dance Company’s Recital.